Herman Voldemar Reier

-Herman Voldemar Reier (14 May 1878 Uue-Võidu Parish – 29 October 1951 Narva) was an Estonian engineer.
+Herman Voldemar Reier (14 May 1878 Uue-Võidu Parish – 29 October 1951 Narva) was an Estonian engineer and academic.
 He was one of the pioneers of Estonian technical vocabulary.

-In 1901, he graduated from Strelitz Technical School, and 1923 Tallinn Polytechnical Institute.
+In 1901, he graduated from Strelitz Technical School in Germany, and in 1923 he graduated from Tallinn Polytechnical Institute.

 From 1919 to 1932, he was the rector of Tallinn Polytechnical Institute.
+He was a journal editor and the author of textbooks.

+During the post-war Soviet purge of Estonian educators, scientists, artists, writers and officials, Reier was arrested and sent to the Narva prison camp, where he died.